 Filing an Adjustment of Status Application

 An adjustment of status application is really a package of multiple forms and supporting documents that the applicant files with U.S. Citizenship and Immigration Services (USCIS).
 The principal application is Form I-485, Application to Register Permanent Residence or Adjust Status.
-A But an adjustment of status package for a marriage green card will generally include:
+An adjustment of status package for a marriage green card will generally include the following USCIS forms:

 Adjustment of Status Interview